 If any asbestos is found, the accredited surveyor will take a sample and analyse this, so be sure to keep a record of this.

-3. Undertake a health and safety risk assessment in your commercial property
+3. Undertake a UK health and safety risk assessment in your commercial property

 Fulfilling an asbestos survey is important, due to the many health risks associated with this.
 Every year, over 5000 people die from living or working in buildings which have asbestos.
 Furthermore, it can take 15-60 years for symptoms of asbestos diseases to reveal themselves.
 So if you’re looking to sell your commercial property, it is important the next occupants are aware of the known issues and this is taken care of.